buildout/buildout/README.txt

 1.0.0b3
 -------

+- Fixed some bugs in variable substitutions.

+  The characters "-", "." and " ", weren't allowed in section or
+  option names.

+  Substitutions with invalid names were ignored, which caused missleading failures downstream.

 - Improved error handling.
 No longer show tracebacks for user errors.

 - Now require a recipe option (and therefore a section) for every part.